Doodhpither Gachh

-Doodhpither Gachh (দুধপিঠের গাছ) is a Crowd funded Bengali film, where Funded by 930 families from the village 'Aranghata' located in Nadia District, West Bengal, India & 196 Cinegoers from within the country and Abroad., written and directed by debutant director Ujjwal Basu.
+Doodhpither Gachh (দুধপিঠের গাছ) is a Crowd funded Bengali film, Funded by 930 families from the village 'Aranghata' located in Nadia District, West Bengal, India & 196 Cinegoers from within the country and Abroad.
+It was written and directed by debutant director Ujjwal Basu.
 The music of the film is composed by Joy Sarkar.
 Featuring Daminee Benny Basu, Kaushik Roy, Shibani Maity and Harshil Das, the film revolves around the activities of a seven years old country boy Gour, who has speech impediment.
 The film was released theatrically on 21 October 2020 coinciding with Durga puja.

 Plot

 Gour (Harshil Das), a 7 years old country boy, can't speak properly due to speech disorder.
 He lives with his two sisters, Lakkhi (Riya Das) and Basanti (Debangana Gon), along with his parents.
 The children run around almost always.
 They reach school late mostly; quarrels with classmates; throw stones at jujube tree of other and pick off jujube without taking permission; they go away in foggy morning to collect date palm juice; and sometimes watch movies standing outside of neighbour's house.